 While many conditions on state newborn screening panels are caused by mutations that occur spontaneously during development, collecting a family health history is still helpful for expecting parents.

 A family health history allows parents to know what conditions to look out for not only during newborn screening, but also later on as their children grow and develop.
 Knowing about family health history from the beginning can help you and your child make smart and healthy decisions from the start.

 The best family health history will have information from several generations.
-Begin by recording information about yourself, your parents, siblings, and children.
+Begin by recording information about yourself and your biological parents, siblings, and children.
 Then move on to aunts, uncles, cousins, and grandparents.
 Starting a conversation with your relatives is a great place to begin collecting information.
 Keep in mind that some people may be more willing to share information than others.
 In addition, some people may prefer to answer questions in person while others may be comfortable with answering your questions by phone or e-mail.

 However you contact your family, it is important to explain to them why you are asking the questions.
 Let your family members know that you are creating a record to find out whether you and your relatives have a family history of certain disorders or health conditions.

 For more information on collecting your family health history and sharing it with your healthcare provider, visit http://www.genesinlife.org/genes-your-health/how-do-i-collect-my-family-history.

 Last Reviewed - 10/12/2018

 Have a question that’s not answered on Baby’s First Test?
 Send it to our experts.